collocations.org

 Here the apostle Peter affirms his belief that the scriptures are ‘inspired’.

-emphasize, stress | encourage, foster, fuel
+encourage, foster, fuel

 The exam results encouraged the belief that he was a good teacher.

-confirm, reinforce, strengthen, support
+confirm, justify, reaffirm, reinforce, strengthen, support, validate

 This latest evidence strengthens our belief that the government is doing the right thing.

-question, shake, shatter, undermine, weaken
+challenge, question, shake, shatter, undermine, weaken

-The child''s death shook her belief in God.
+The child's death shook her belief in God.

 respect

-You must respect other people''s beliefs.
+You must respect other people's beliefs.

-(= to be impossible to believe) It beggars about the origin of the universe
+beliefs about the origin of the universe

-~ among
+belief among

 There is a belief among young people that education is a waste of time.

-~ in
+belief in

 a belief in God